Teradata/developer-resources/docs/resources/quickstart/docker-install-ai-unlimited-jupyter.md

 ---
 id: run-ai-unlimited-jupyterlab-docker
-title: QuickStart - Run AI Unlimited and JupyterLab using Docker
+title: Run the manager and JupyterLab locally
-description: Learn how to run AI Unlimited and JupyterLab using Docker.
+description: Learn how to run the AI Unlimited manager and JupyterLab using Docker.
 sidebar_label: Run the manager and JupyterLab using Docker
 sidebar_position: 3
 pagination_prev: null